 ‘That heavenly blue against that mauve curtain.
 Doesn’t it excite you?
 It does something to me’.

 3) The feminism of Aunt Julia played by Billie Burke.
 I’m often surprised to see it so clearly and problematically asserted in ‘Pre-Code’ cinema.
-Another example of this is Bette Davis in Ex-Lady: Here Aunt Julia tells her niece Mary (Margaret Sullavan) ‘Women have cut more than their hair.
+Another example of this is Bette Davis in Ex-Lady.
+Here Aunt Julia tells her niece Mary (Margaret Sullavan) ‘Women have cut more than their hair.
 That’s just a symbol.
 We’ve cut a lot of the old silly nonsense.
 We can get good jobs now.
 We’re not dependent any longer.
 What’s more we’ve kicked the bottom out of that old bucket called the double standard’.

-Only Yesterday is a very good ‘fallen woman’ film of the period, shot in the style characteristic of Stahl in this period: the long fluid takes; the going back in time to a moment that alters one’s life — that could have altered anyone’s life — the sobriety of the treatment, the self-sacrifice made less saccharine by stoicism, by it being embedded in a kind of American self-reliance; the minimalist elegance of the storytelling (see how a change of lights indicates the movement of the elevator in the penthouse scene at the beginning, and all that it opens up dramatically); the making legible, felt, and understood that which is socially prohibited.
+Only Yesterday is a very good ‘fallen woman’ film of the period, shot in the style characteristic of Stahl in the 1930s: the long fluid takes; the going back in time to a moment that alters one’s life — that could have altered anyone’s life — the sobriety of the treatment, the self-sacrifice made less saccharine by stoicism, by it being embedded in a kind of American self-reliance; the minimalist elegance of the storytelling (see how a change of lights indicates the movement of the elevator in the penthouse scene at the beginning, and all that it opens up dramatically); the making legible, felt, and understood that which is socially prohibited.
 It’s a lovely film.
 But what struck me most is the three things listed above; with the last two still seeming as relevant and as modern today as ever.